bobykhani/kafka_twitter/README.md

 ## PubSub

+Pub/Sub provides messaging between applications.
+Cloud Pub/Sub is designed to provide reliable, many-to-many, asynchronous messaging between applications.
+Publisher applications can send messages to a "topic" and other applications can subscribe to that topic to receive the messages.

 Pub/Sub allows services to communicate asynchronously, with latencies on the order of 100 milliseconds.
 Pub/Sub is used for streaming analytics and data integration pipelines to ingest and distribute data.

-The Pub Sub queue (or Pub/Sub) is a message pattern of message brokers and it is used to communicate between the various components of micro-services.
-It is used to provide program-to-program and asynchronous communication between the micro-services.

 ## Kafka
 <p align="center">